 If you notice any of the signs of stroke, call 911 immediately.

-Speed is very important.
-The faster your older adult gets to the hospital for treatment, the better their chances for survival and recovery.
+Speed is critical.
+The faster an older adult arrives at the hospital for treatment, the better their chances of survival and recovery.

-If the stroke symptoms pass quickly, your older adult might have had a transient ischemic attack (TIA), which is caused by a brief blockage of blood flow to the brain.
+If the stroke symptoms pass quickly, your loved one might have had a transient ischemic attack (TIA), which is caused by a brief blockage of blood flow to the brain.

-Don’t ignore a TIA, it’s a warning sign of future, more serious strokes.
-Early treatment and lifestyle changes can prevent a major or fatal stroke.
+Don’t ignore a TIA; it’s a warning sign of future, more serious strokes.
+Early treatment and lifestyle changes can prevent a significant or fatal stroke.

 Recommended for you: